Skip to main content

 Guidelines from the IRS

 The Internal Revenue Service (IRS) can audit tax returns for up to seven years after they have been filed.
-Therefore, it is generally recommended that churches keep donation records, including tithe records, for at least seven years.
+Therefore, it is generally recommended that churches keep financial or donation records, including tithe records, for at least seven years.
 This period ensures that the church is prepared in the event of an audit.
 Considering that members are often counting on receiving tax deductions as a result of their donations, ensuring healthy church stewardship and church transparency practices and biblical stewardship is critical

 Sign up for regular insights on how to pastor and lead better.